IT FEELS GOOD KNOWING YOU’RE HELPING TO PROTECT THEM

 You have a couple options when it comes to selecting your life insurance policy.
 Read on as we break them down for you.

 First, let’s consider what you should look for in a life insurance policy.
 One of the first questions you’re likely to ask yourself is, “how much can I expect to pay for coverage?”

 A term life insurance policy covers you for a set amount of time — a “term.”
 You can renew the policy when it ends, or transfer to permanent policy coverage.
 The term life insurance policy with Woligo provides coverage for 15 or 20 years, depending on your age.

 Term policies have lower premiums than permanent policies for the same coverage in the initial years.
 Individuals who are in good health often prefer this plan because it is designed to protect beneficiaries in case of a premature death, not necessarily to pay family members once children are all grown up and on their own.
 It can also be a great for adults in their mid-life who want limited protection for the next decade.
 Term life insurance benefits can be used to make up for the lost income during your working years.
 The death benefit is typically paid in a single lump-sum amount.

 Due to lower premiums, term life policies help you protect your family for the same coverage, but at less cost, than permanent policy premiums.
 You can feel secure knowing that your family will be ok if you were to pass away, but also minimize your expenses right now.
 Term life insurance policies are simple to understand and easy to start.

-Permanent life insurance, also known as whole life insurance, can last for your entire life, as long as you continue paying your premium.
+Permanent life insurance, also known as whole life insurance or universal life insurance, can last for your entire life, as long as you continue paying your premium.
 Premiums are substantially higher than term policy premiums for the same coverage in the initial years because of the extended coverage.

 Some independent contractors and small business owners choose a permanent policy because some of the money paid into the policy can go into a cash value account.
 With some policy options, you can surrender your policy for cash, but it forfeits your coverage and death benefit.